laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

     1. Simple warning
     2. Server mute (can be temporary)
     3. Kick
-    4. Softban (ban then quickly unban the member, to clean his messages)
+    4. Softban (ban then quickly unban the member, to clean their messages)
     5. Ban (can be temporary, and also ban members not on the server)

     Each warn will send a DM to the warned member, a log in the modlog channel,